jgscott/ECO395M/syllabus.md

 The homework assignments consist mainly of analyzing some data and writing a report on what you've found.
 Here's the submission protocol:
 - Prepare your report as a single RMarkdown file.
-- Knit the RMarkdown file to a Markdown output.
-(Do not knit to HTML.)
+- Knit the RMarkdown file to a Markdown (.md) output.
+Do not knit to HTML.
-- E-mail the links for both the output (.md file) and the raw RMarkdown file (.Rmd) to our TA.
+- E-mail the links for both the output (.md file) and the raw RMarkdown file (.Rmd) to our TA with the subject line: "ECO 395M Homework N: Your name(s) here".
+Obviously, you should substitute the correct number for N (e.g. 1, 2) as well as your own name/group members' names.

 Do not send an attachment.
 Do not knit to an HTML file.